-5.3 TYPES OFTARIFFS
+5.3 Types of Tariffs

-There are about 3 types of duties, namely:

-- (a) Specific Rate of duty,

-- (b) Ad valorem Rate of Duty and

-- (c) Combination Rate of Duty.
+There are about 3 types of duties, namely (a) Specific Rate of duty, (b) Ad valorem Rate of Duty and (c) Combination Rate of Duty.
 The exporter should contact the country of import regarding the duties that are expected on the consignment that is being exported.
 Under preferential treatment of goods, tariff rates are reduced on producing the certificate of origin.
-For more information on duty rates in the EU market visit https://trade.ec.europa.eu/access-tomarkets/en/home.
+Information on duty rates in the EU market can be accessed at this link https://trade.ec.europa.eu/access-to-markets/en/home

-5.4 VALUE ADDITION
+5.4 Value Addition